alibanihashemi/open_strategy_abm/README.md

 # open_strategy_abm
 An agent based model to simulate open strategy
-Online material for the paper "Balancing Consumer and Business Value of Recommender Systems: A Simulation-based Analysis"
+Online material for the paper "Open Strategy"

 ## Table of content